 Omaha Brain Injury Attorney

-Brain injuries have moved to the forefront of a national conversation regarding the seriousness of mental disease and the impact small head traumas may have on this.
-Brain injuries are often difficult to receive accurate settlement offers from since many small brain traumas will have a lasting impact in the years to come, which may be difficult to predict.
+Brain injuries have moved to the forefront of a national conversation regarding the seriousness of the mental disease and the impact small head traumas may have on this.
+Brain injuries are often difficult to receive accurate settlement offers since many small brain traumas will have a lasting impact in the years to come, which may be difficult to predict.
 However, brain injuries are now recognized for the serious injury they are, and the party accountable for the accident leading to the injury should be held liable for the resulting injuries, including the future projected costs of treating the injury.

 Causes of Brain Injury

 Nebraska has founded several councils dedicated to raising awareness on the prevalence of brain injuries, many of which go undetected for years.
 Brain injuries can be categorized into various levels of severity, including:

 - Traumatic brain injury

 - Acquired brain injury

 Traumatic brain injury refers to an injury caused by a direct blow to the head and can range from mild to extremely severe.
 Acquired brain injury is an injury which is non-traumatic, such as brain injuries sustained from drowning, stroke, or lightning strike.
 A mild brain injury does not refer to the scope of the injury itself, but to the physical trauma which caused the injury.